 The CDT is run in collaboration with Cranfield University, though you will be based in the sponsoring company and the Department of Engineering Science at the University of Oxford for the majority of your degree.
+The main area of interest at Oxford is in geotechnical engineering, though applicants working in the wider area of civil engineering with applications to renewable energy marine structures are also welcomed.

 Offers for this degree will only be made if suitable arrangements can be, or are likely to be, made with a sponsoring company.
 You are advised to contact the CDT Director Professor Byron Byrne to discuss arrangements at an early stage to ensure your application is appropriate to this degree.
 Alternatively please consider the DPhil in Renewable Energy Marine Structures which follows a similar program of taught and research components, but leads to a DPhil thesis, and is University based.

-The first year of the DEng focuses on developing core skills in offshore engineering through both taught courses at Cranfield and individual research.
+The first year of the DEng course focuses on developing core skills in offshore engineering through both taught courses at Cranfield and individual research.
 From October to December you will complete an induction term at Cranfield University where you will take introductory taught courses, across the breadth of design for renewable energy marine structures, including a group design project.

 This will develop a broad knowledge base on which to build your advanced research from.
 You will also develop links with the students enrolled through the Cranfield stream of the CDT.
-You will begin an individual research project in January, as a lead-in to your main research activities.
+You will begin a research project from January, as preparation for your main research activities.
 You will also continue with your group design project with a submission at the end of the second term.
 You will have both a university and an industrial supervisor, who you will meet regularly to assess progress and discuss research matters.
 The topic(s) and main location of your project will be by agreement with your two supervisors and the sponsoring company.
+You will also continue with the group project, which will normally be completed by the end of April of the first year.

-Following the induction term you will have access to a range of advanced skills, transferable skills and management/leadership skills modules that will be taught at Cranfield University.
+Following the second term you will have access to a range of advanced skills, transferable skills and management/leadership skills modules that will be taught at Cranfield University.
 These will be completed according to a flexible timetable, agreed with your supervisors, to complement your research and development activities.
 The advanced skills modules will include structural design, structural integrity, manufacturing, fluid mechanics and geotechnical engineering.
 Transferable skills will include academic writing and presentation, research ethics, IP, teamwork and communication skills.
 Leadership skills will include aspects of management, strategy, operations and entrepreneurial skills.
-The main focus of activity following the induction term will be your individual research and development projects, which will be based mainly at the sponsoring company.
+The main focus of activity following the second term will be your individual research and development projects, which will be based mainly at the sponsoring company.
 You will continue to meet with your industrial and university supervisors on a regular basis to assess progress and to discuss research matters.